amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 ## What this means for current/prospective users

-*(If you're just interested in future plans for the site and an overview of how the beta period went, skip this section.)*
+*(If you're just interested in future plans for the site and an overview of how the beta period went, skip to the next section.)*

 It's time for my [InfiniteUlysses.com](http://www.InfiniteUlysses.com) participatory edition to get some serious post-beta improvements, and I've decided the best way to do this is taking some time off from moderating the site while I focus on its web development needs.
 The site will remain up and readable (except for short hours-long downtimes when pushing major improvements), but I'll be closing signups for new users as well as blocking logging in/annotating by existing users for a while.
 Please contact [infiniteulysses@gmail.com](mailto:infiniteulysses@gmail.com) with any questions this choice raises (e.g. I can try to accommodate needs such as plans to use the site in a summer or fall course or reading group, or to demo the site on a given day.)